egor-sorokin/langchain-example/README.md

 - HuggingFace (embeddings and model)
 - Chroma (vector store)

+**Note**: Since Langchain is fast evolving, the QA Retriever might not work with the latest version.
+If you upgrade make sure to check the changes in the Langchain API and integration docs.

 ## Requirements
 You need an account on HuggingFace to use the QA Retriever.
 You can create one here: https://huggingface.co/join